bitrix24/b24restdocs/api-reference/imopenlines/openlines/chats/imopenlines-crm-chat-get-last-id.md

 >
 > Who can execute the method: any user

-This method retrieves the `ID` of the last chat associated with a CRM entity.
+The method retrieves the `ID` of the last chat associated with a CRM entity.

 ## Method Parameters